gridpoint-com/svg_island/README.md

 ---

-### Contex 🤔
+### Contex Pros 🤔

 #### Pros
 * Most popular pure Elixir charting library
+* Support for many chart types
 * Works well with LiveView

-* Support for many chart types
+notes:

+MARK: Contex is the most popular pure Elixir charting library.
+It supports bar chart, line plots, and even plays nicely with LiveView.
+It supports multi-series charts which was a requirement for us.

+---

-#### Cons
+### Contex Cons 🤔
 * Documentation
 * Output SVG is complex
 * No clear way to meet our design goals

 notes:
-mark

-Contex is the most popular pure Elixir charting library.
-It supports bar chart, line plots, and even plays nicely with LiveView.
-It supported multi-series chart which was a requirement for us.
-The downsides were the documentation, complexity of the output SVG, and no clear way to meet our design goals.
+MARK: The downsides were the documentation, complexity of the output SVG, and there was no clear way to meet our design goals.

 ---

-### GGity 🤔
+### GGity Pros 🤔

-#### Pros
 * Based on R's ggplot2 API with great documentation
 * Works well with LiveView
 * Support for many chart types

+notes:

+MARK: GGity is quite interesting as it's based on R's ggplot2 which folks in the scientific community might be aware of.
+It has great documentation, works well with LiveView and has support for the chart types we need.

+---

-#### Cons
+### GGity Cons 🤔
 * API is less intuitive an Contex's
 * Styling is more "scientific" looking
 * No clear way to meet our design goals

 notes:
-mark

-GGity is quite interesting as it's based on R's ggplot2 which folks in the scientific community might be aware of.
-Like Contex works with LiveView and has support of the chart types we need.
-Still though there was no clear way to meet our design goals with this library.
+MARK: The downsides were the API is a bit difficult to comprehend, the charts are very scientific looking, and there was no clear way to meet our design goals.

 ---